Western Line (Auckland)

-The Western Line in Auckland, New Zealand, is the name given to suburban train services that operate between Waitematā and Swanson via Newmarket.
-Services are operated by Auckland One Rail under the Auckland Transport brand.
+The Western Line in Auckland, New Zealand, was the name given to suburban train services that operated between Waitematā and Swanson via Newmarket.
+Services were operated by Auckland One Rail under the Auckland Transport brand.
+The service has now merged with the Eastern Line, into the East-West line.

 Routing

-From Waitematā to Newmarket, Western Line services travel on the Newmarket Line, then follow the North Auckland Line to Swanson, the current westernmost station on the network.
+From Waitematā to Newmarket, Western Line services traveled on the Newmarket Line, then followed the North Auckland Line to Swanson, the current westernmost station on the network.

-The Western and Eastern Lines will be merged into the East-West Line once the City Rail Link project is finished, with an additional service travelling on the former Western Line and then joining the Onehunga line bound for Onehunga.
+The Western and Eastern Lines merged into the East West Line once the City Rail Link project was finished, with an additional service travelling on the former Western Line and then joining the Onehunga line bound for Onehunga.

 History

 In 1877, New Zealand Railways called for tenders for the construction of a railway between Newmarket and Waikomiti (the former name of Glen Eden).
 Larkins and O'Brien were contracted to construct the rail line and a tunnel cutting through Scroggy Hill (located at modern-day Pleasant Road, West Coast Road and Rua Road).
 Locals in the area opposed the construction of a tunnel, leading to the railway being constructed over-top of the hill.

 The Western Line to Glen Eden was completed in February 1880, and the Western Line stations between Newmarket and Glen Eden were opened on 27 March 1880: Mount Eden, Kingsland, Mount Albert, Avondale, New Lynn and Glen Eden.
 The line was extended to Henderson over the course of the year, and the Henderson railway station was opened on 21 December 1880.

 In 1881, the line was extended to Helensville.
 This caused the closure of the Riverhead railway station and the Kumeu–Riverhead Section, a railway that was built in 1875 that connected Huapai/Kumeū to the port at Riverhead.

 Scroggy Hill between Glen Eden and New Lynn posed a major issue for trains, as the gradient was too steep for many to traverse.
 Occasionally trains were forced to stop near the top of the hill and leave half their carriages behind; continuing on to Glen Eden and returning later for the second set of carriages.
 A ravine was cut through the hill during World War II.